 Where cases have gone to court, the issues that have been seen as relevant in determining whether a particular dealing with a work is fair include:

-An exception to copyright exists which allows researchers to make copies of any copyright material for the purpose of computational analysis if they already have the right to read the work (that is, they have ‘lawful access’ to the work).
-This exception only permits the making of copies for the purpose of text and data mining for non-commercial research.
-Researchers will still have to buy subscriptions to access material; this could be from many sources including academic publishers.
+An exception to copyright exists which allows researchers to make copies of any copyright material for computational analysis if they already have the right to read the work (that is, they have ‘lawful access’ to the work).
+This exception only permits the making of copies for text and data mining for non-commercial research.
+Researchers will still have to buy subscriptions to access material; this could be from many sources, including academic publishers.

-Publishers and content providers will be able to apply reasonable measures to maintain their network security or stability but these measures should not prevent or unreasonably restrict researcher’s ability to text and data mine.
-Contract terms that stop researchers making copies to carry out text and data mining will be unenforceable.
+Publishers and content providers will be able to apply reasonable measures to maintain their network security or stability, but these measures should not prevent or unreasonably restrict researchers’ ability to text and data mine.
+Contract terms that stop researchers from making copies to carry out text and data mining will be unenforceable.

 As stated, a photograph cannot be reproduced for the purpose of reporting current events.
-The intention of the law is to prevent newspapers or magazines reproducing photographs for reporting current events which have appeared in competitor’s publications.
+The law intends to prevent newspapers or magazines from reproducing photographs for reporting current events which have appeared in competitors’ publications.

-For a full list of exceptions please refer to https://www.gov.uk/guidance/exceptions-to-copyright#overview
+For a full list of exceptions, please refer to the government's website.

 Several exceptions allow copyright works to be used for educational purposes, such as:

-There are 2 exceptions to copyright for the benefit of disabled people.
-These exceptions cover you if you have a physical or mental impairment which prevents you from accessing copyright protected materials.
+There are two exceptions to copyright for the benefit of disabled people.
+These exceptions cover you if you have a physical or mental impairment which prevents you from accessing copyright-protected materials.

-One exception allows you, or someone acting on your behalf, to make a copy of a lawfully obtained copyright work if you make it in a format that helps you access the material.
-For example, if you buy a book from a shop then make a Braille copy to help with a visual impairment then you are not infringing the copyright in the book.
+One exception allows you, or someone acting on your behalf, to make a copy of a lawfully obtained copyrighted work if you make it in a format that helps you access the material.
+For example, if you buy a book from a shop and then make a Braille copy to help with a visual impairment, then you are not infringing the copyright in the book.

-Certain legal requirements must be met in order for the disability exceptions to be relied upon when making or dealing with an accessible copy.
+Certain legal requirements must be met for the disability exceptions to be relied upon when making or dealing with an accessible copy.
 These requirements include:

 A recording of a broadcast can be made in domestic premises for private and domestic use to enable it to be viewed or listened to at a more convenient time.
 The making of a recording of a broadcast for purposes other than to time-shift a programme for you or your family is likely to be illegal.

-It is important to understand, however, that this exception only permits use for the purposes of caricature, parody, or pastiche to the extent that it is fair dealing.
+It is important to understand, however, that this exception only permits use for caricature, parody, or pastiche to the extent that it is fair dealing.

 Acknowledging the work of others is common practice in academic writing.
 It is good practice to provide sufficient acknowledgement and information about any copyrighted resources you use in the form of Title/Author/Source/Link.